Initiatives to Address Climate Change

 ZEB and ZEH-M Initiatives

 In our business, the CO2 emissions generated by buildings after we have completed them (Scope 3) is extremely high.
 Therefore, to help the customers who order construction from us to reduce emissions, we actively offer them building materials and equipment with low environmental impacts, as well as zero-energy buildings (ZEB) and zero-energy apartment buildings (ZEH-M).
 Since FY2016, we have offered ZEB and ZEH-M buildings based on our own designs.
-In FY2023, we completed the construction of four ZEB-designed buildings (“ZEB”: 1, ZEB Ready: 2, and ZEB Oriented: 1) and the design of eight new ZEB buildings.
-The ZEB renovation of the Company’s Institute of Technology has cut energy consumption by 76 to 79% for six straight years since it was completed.
+In FY2024, we completed the construction of five ZEB-designed buildings (“ZEB”: 2, ZEB Ready: 3, and ZEB Oriented: 0) and the design of five new ZEB buildings.
+The ZEB renovation of the Company’s Institute of Technology has cut energy consumption by 76 to 79% for seven straight years since it was completed.
 At all the ZEB buildings we complete, we collect detailed measurements (on air conditioning, ventilation, lighting, hot water supply, elevators, and PV solar systems) on a monthly basis, then compare design values with real-world measurements.
 Our support for energy management and the accumulation and verification of obtained data provides us with valuable feedback for the planning and design of ZEBs.
 To respond flexibly to the needs of our customers, we also registered as a “ZEH Developer,” so that we can contribute to the acceleration of decarbonization, not only of buildings, but also of residential construction.

 Environmental Performance Data: 3-1.
 Greenhouse gas (GHG) emissions